GenQ

-In our paper BEIR: A Heterogenous Benchmark for Zero-shot Evaluation of Information Retrieval Models we presented a method to adapt a model for asymmetric semantic search without for a corpus without labeled training data.
+In our paper BEIR: A Heterogeneous Benchmark for Zero-shot Evaluation of Information Retrieval Models we presented a method to adapt a model for asymmetric semantic search without for a corpus without labeled training data.

 In asymmetric semantic search, the user provides a (short) query like some keywords or a question.
 We then want to retrieve a longer text passage that provides the answer.